hibernate/hibernate-reactive/README.md

 don't need to create the test databases manually.
 Just type:

     ./gradlew test -Pdocker

+Or:

+    ./gradlew test -Pdocker -Pdb=mysql

+Or:

+    ./gradlew test -Pdocker -Pdb=db2

 The tests will run faster if you reuse the same containers across multiple test runs.
-To do this, set `testcontainers.reuse.enable=true` in the file `$HOME/.testcontainers.properties`.
+To do this, edit the testcontainers configuration file `.testcontainers.properties` in your home directory, adding the line `testcontainers.reuse.enable=true`.
 (Just create the file if it doesn't already exist.)

 #### If you already have PostgreSQL installed